YuKitsune/plz/docs/docs/configuration.md

 ## Logging

-By default, Dingus will only output errors or the output from the commands being executed.
+By default, plz will only output errors or the output from the commands being executed.

-Variables can be printed before execution by setting the `options.print_variables` field to `true`, or by setting the `DINGUS_PRINT_VARIABLES` environment variable to `true`.
+Variables can be printed before execution by setting the `options.print_variables` field to `true`, or by setting the `PLZ_PRINT_VARIABLES` environment variable to `true`.

 ```yaml
 options: